-The best price found from United States to Chile is on September 3rd, 2016, travelling with Copa.
+The best price found from United States to Chile is on September 21st, 2017, travelling with .
 See more options, compare prices and book: search flights.

 Chile has direct connections with North America, the UK, Europe, Australia and New Zealand, in addition to its neighboring countries.
 International flights within South America are fairly expensive unless purchased as part of intercontinental travel.
 There are bargain round-trip fares between Buenos Aires or Lima and Santiago.